srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 ```
 $ tar -cvzf misshapen.tar.gz misshapen
 $ rm -R misshapen
 ```

 ### Step 8.
 Submit jobs to run python script

 We are almost ready to actually run the analysis script, **find_PsTs.py**.
 This script uses the public libraries in the virtual environment, the misshapen library from the previous step, and the **util.py** library also included among the demo files.
-It is a simple script that finds the peaks and troughs of an oscillation in a time series.
+It is a simple script that finds the peaks and troughs of an oscillation in a time series (see the output figure below).
 We want 10 job servers to each import 1 time series and output two numpy files (.npy) containing the samples at which peaks and troughs are located.

 The executable file **exe_find_PsTs** is the bash script that is run on each of the job servers.
 It does the following: